 5. Impalas Have Two Main Social Groups

-6. They’re Surprisingly Clean Animals
+6. They Are Surprisingly Clean Animals

-7. Impalas Are Adapted to Both Forest and Savanna
+7. Adaptation to Both Forest and Savanna

-8. They Can Go Without Water for Days
+8. Survival Without Water for Days

 10. Calves Are Born to Run